alexle/alexle.github.com/posts/linked-list-python.markdown

 ###4) Printing the Linked List###

 To print the list, start at the head pointer.
-Traverse the list through each node's "next" pointer until the node is no longer null.<br />
+Traverse the list through each node's "next" pointer, displaying its data member, until the node is no longer null.<br />

 <div id="code">
 &nbsp;&nbsp; <font color="#f0e68c"><b>def</b></font>&nbsp;<font color="#98fb98">PrintList</font>( self ):<br>